Source: Facebook, Quora, Twitter("X")

 [on Year 2025]

-[on a SF EA Global]
+[on a SF EA Global Feb 13–15, 2026]

 "No trumpets sound when the important decisions of our life are made.
 Destiny is made known silently"

-(Agnes De Mille)
+(Agnes de Mille)

-I gave a talk on avoiding ethical catastrophes (pdf) at Sentient Futures.
+I should add there was more to SF than my gabapentin epiphany.
+I gave an extemporized talk on Avoiding Ethical Catastrophes (pdf, thank you Shao) (mp3) at Sentient Futures.
 Previously, I'd explored how Rare Earthism - my own tentative view - could be wrong.
 If so, then post-suffering Earth-originating life has an obligation to launch cosmic rescue missions to fix other Darwinian hellworlds within our cosmological horizon.
-Here at Sentient Futures again, I tried (more lamely this time) to steelman what I don't believe, namely that AI run on classical digital computers - and indeed futuristic non-biological quantum computers - can support phenomenally bound minds with a pleasure-pain axis.
-Your notional digital "whole-brain emulation" is a zombie.
-I'll be back in the Bay Area in late May for the inaugural Machine Consciousness conference at Berkeley if anyone would like to plot the future of sentience in our forward lightcone; or hang out.
+Here at Sentient Futures again, I tried (more lamely this time) to steelman what I don't believe, namely that AI run on classical digital computers - and indeed futuristic non-biological quantum computers - can support phenomenally bound minds endowed with a pleasure-pain axis.
+Your notional digital "whole-brain emulation" is a mindless zombie.
+I'll be back in the Bay Area in late May for the inaugural Machine Consciousness conference at Berkeley if anyone would like to plot the future of sentience in our forward light-cone; or hang out.

 [on gabapentin]